 Without iron, the body cannot deliver oxygen to its cells, and this can lead to iron deficiency anemia.
 Symptoms include weakness and tiredness.
 In severe cases, life threatening complications can arise.

-People can buy chickpeas all year, dried or canned, in grocery stores.
+People can buy dried or canned chickpeas year-round in grocery stores.
 Their nutty flavor and buttery texture make them easy to add to any meal.

 Preparing dried chickpeas